ConstraintLayout/constraintlayout.github.io/contributors/wiebe.md

 ---

 Besides being a Google Developer Expert for Android, Wiebe Elsinga is Lead Developer at [Egeniq](https://www.egeniq.com) in The Netherlands.
 He has a passion for UX and design, and regularly speaks at tech conferences.
-And let’s not forget a co-founder/organizer of the [GDG Dutch Android User Group](http://www.dutchaug.org/).
+And let’s not forget he is a co-founder/organizer of the [GDG Dutch Android User Group](http://www.dutchaug.org/).

 Side note: Whisky lover